Baltic Way: Baltic stance

 The Soviet Union denied the existence of the secret protocols to the Molotov–Ribbentrop Pact, which had ceded control over the Baltic states to the USSR, despite the protocols' texts having been used as evidence during the Nuremberg Trials and having been published worldwide by many Western scholars.
 Additionally, the Soviet propaganda also maintained that there was no occupation and that all three Baltic states had voluntarily joined the Soviet Union – the People's Parliaments had expressed the people's will when they petitioned the Supreme Soviet of the Soviet Union to be admitted into the Union.
 The Baltic states claimed that they were forcefully and illegally incorporated into the Soviet Union.
 The existence and public revelation of the secret protocols had a significant effect on popular opinion, as people had concrete proof that the Soviet occupation of Estonia, Latvia, and Lithuania was illegal.

 Such an interpretation of the Pact had major implications for the Baltics' public policy.
 If Baltic diplomats could establish a link between the Pact and the occupation, they could claim that the Soviet rule in the republics had no legal basis and therefore all Soviet laws had been null and void since 1940.
 Such a position would automatically terminate the debate over reforming Baltic sovereignty or establishing autonomy within the Soviet Union – the states would have never belonged de jure to the union in the first place.
 This would open the possibility of restoring legal continuity of the independent states that had existed during the interwar period.
 Claiming that no Soviet laws had legal power in the Baltics would also cancel the need to follow the Constitution of the Soviet Union and other formal secession procedures.

-In anticipation of the 50th anniversary of the Molotov–Ribbentrop Pact, tensions were rising between the Baltic and Moscow.
+In anticipation of the 50th anniversary of the Molotov–Ribbentrop Pact, tensions were rising between the Baltic countries and Moscow.
 Lithuanian politician Romualdas Ozolas initiated a collection of 2 million signatures to demand the withdrawal of the Red Army from Lithuania.
 The Communist Party of Lithuania was deliberating the possibility of splitting off from the Communist Party of the Soviet Union.
 On 8 August 1989, Estonians attempted to amend election laws to limit the voting rights of new immigrants (mostly Russian workers).
 This resulted in several mass strikes and protests by Russian workers.
 Moscow gained an opportunity to present the events as an "inter-ethnic conflict" – it could then position itself as "peacemaker," restoring order in a troubled republic.

 The rising tensions in anticipation of the protest spurred hopes that Moscow would react by announcing constructive reforms to address the demands of the Baltic people.
 At the same time, fears grew of a violent clampdown.
 East Germany's head of state, Erich Honecker, and Romania's dictator, Nicolae Ceaușescu, offered to provide military assistance to the Soviet Union in the case the Soviets decided to use force and break up the demonstration.